 Taq polymerase: A thermally stable DNA polymerase originally isolated from the thermophilic bacterium Thermus aquaticus, which resist inactivation during denaturation temperatures and allows primer extension at high temperature.

 Components of Polymerase Chain Reactions (PCR)

-- DNA template (the sample DNA that contains the target sequence)
+- DNA template (the sample DNA that contains the target sequence to amplify)